-Basurto, a Mexican citizen, was alleged in a January 2009 criminal complaint to have illegally structured transactions to avoid triggering financial institutions' reporting requirements.
-In June 2009, Basurto was indicted for the same offense; however, on November 16, 2009, Basurto agreed to cooperate fully with the U.S. and pleaded guilty to one count of conspiring with O'Shea and others to violate the FCPA's anti-bribery provisions, launder money, and obstruct justice.
-Basurto's sentencing has been continued until 30 days after the conclusion of O'Shea's trial.
+Basurto - the star witness who knew "almost nothing" - was O'Shea's and ABB's sales agent in Mexico.
+A January 2009 criminal complaint alleged that Basurto, a Mexican citizen, illegally structured transactions to avoid triggering financial institutions' reporting requirements.
+In June 2009, Basurto was indicted for that offense.
+In November 2009, however, he agreed to cooperate fully with the U.S. and pleaded guilty to one count of conspiring with O'Shea and others to violate the FCPA's anti-bribery provisions, launder money, and obstruct justice.
+While he faced up to five years of incarceration, Basurto was released on bail in July 2011 after spending 22 months in prison.
+In April 2012, after all charges against O'Shea had been dropped, Basurto was sentenced to time served and released.
+According to the terms of his plea agreement, Basurto will forfeit roughly \$2 million in illegal profits.